west-code-development/West/Doc/tutorial.rst

    tutorials/basic/basic_003.ipynb
    tutorials/basic/basic_004.ipynb

-In addition, the tutorials used in the MICCoM School 2017 are provided:
+The following tutorials were used in 2017 for MICCoM's Computational Summer School:

 .. toctree::
    :maxdepth: 1